Right to Prohibit Infringement

 • the extemporaneous preparation of medicines by pharmacies on the basis of a medical prescription;

 • the use by a farmer of the product of his harvest for propagation or multiplication by him on his own farm, provided that the plant propagating material was sold or otherwise commercialized to the farmer by the patent proprietor or with his consent for agricultural use.
-The extent and conditions of such use shall be as set out in Article 14 of Regulation (EC) No 2100/94;
+The extent and conditions of such use shall be as laid down in Article 14 of Regulation (EC) No 2100/94;

 • the use by a farmer of protected livestock for an agricultural purpose, provided that the breeding stock or other animal reproductive material was sold or otherwise commercialized to the farmer by the patent proprietor or with his consent.
 Such use includes making the animal or other animal reproductive material available for the purposes of pursuing the farmer’s agricultural activity, but not the sale thereof within the framework or for the purpose of a commercial reproduction activity;